 At ShelterBox we are impatient to see a world where no family goes without shelter.

-We put families first, and strive to reach as many vulnerable families as we can that have been affected by natural disasters and conflict.
+We put families first, and strive to reach as many vulnerable families as we can that have been affected by disasters and conflict.

 With your help, ShelterBox gives communities the shelter and supplies they need to transform their lives.
 Unfortunately, the need is ever growing and we aren’t able to help everyone.
 That is why we have ‘Decision to Respond Criteria’ which helps us make the tough decisions and prioritize the most vulnerable families around the world who wouldn’t otherwise receive assistance.